eubhawatson-classes/dmit-2025-workbook-eo01-spring-2025/module-1/06-form-handling-post/README.md

 ## Form Actions

 The `action` attribute specifies what will handle or process the data once the form is submitted.
-It can be a separate file (ex. `process.php`), or the
+It can be a separate file (ex. `process.php`), or the same page as the form.

 If we want the page with the form on it to handle everything, we can use the following value: